Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Introduction

-In the last decade, several studies have investigated phase separation in active systems \cite{Dogic22, Baskaran13, Dogic22-1, Dogic23, Yeomans23, Yeomans24, Yeomans24-1, Cates19}, contrasting it with equilibrium scenarios.
-Active Brownian particle (ABP) simulations by Redner et al. \cite{Baskaran13} reported unconventional cluster growth in the coarsening regime, characterized by a growth law of $t^{1/4}$.
-Detailed simulations of Active Model B showed that domain growth transitioned from $t^{1/3}$ in the early stages to $t^{1/4}$ at later times, with the timescale of the crossover depending on the activity level \cite{Puri21}.
-In contrast to these novel observations, experimental studies involving self-propelled Janus colloids \cite{Douchot19, Granick21} have reported equilibrium-like domain growth with a $t^{1/3}$ scaling.
-Likewise, the coarsening of colloidal clusters in active liquids revealed comparable growth behavior \cite{Auradou23}.
-Surprisingly, all these experiments report phase separation kinetics similar to those of conventional thermal systems.
-A notable exception includes experiments \cite{Palacci23} involving sticky colloidal spheres suspended in an active bath of Escherichia coli.
-The chirality of the bacterial swimmers was found to drive the colloidal clusters into unconventional gel states that are unattainable under thermal equilibrium. \\
+Besides these developments, several studies have investigated phase separation in active matter \cite{Dogic22, Baskaran13, Dogic22-1, Dogic23, Yeomans23, Yeomans24, Yeomans24-1, Cates19}, contrasting it with equilibrium scenarios.
+Simulations of active Brownian particles (ABPs) by Redner et al. \cite{Baskaran13} reported an unconventional cluster growth in the coarsening regime, characterized by a $t^{1/4}$ growth law.
+Similarly, simulations of Active Model B revealed a crossover in domain growth, from $t^{1/3}$ at early times to $t^{1/4}$ at later times, with the crossover timescale determined by the activity level \cite{Puri21}.
+In contrast to these findings, experimental studies with self-propelled Janus colloids \cite{Douchot19, Granick21} reported equilibrium-like growth with $t^{1/3}$ scaling.
+Likewise, the coarsening of colloidal clusters in active liquids displayed comparable behavior \cite{Auradou23}.
+Surprisingly, most experiments so far have reported growth kinetics that closely resemble those of conventional thermal systems.
+A notable exception comes from experiments on sticky colloidal spheres suspended in a chiral active bath of E. coli \cite{Palacci23}, which revealed a novel model of aggregation driving colloidal clusters into unconventional gel states that are unattainable under thermal equilibrium.\\

-In a separate set of studies, the kinetics of coarsening and the structure of the interfaces were investigated in a system of particles sliding on a fluctuating surface using lattice models \cite{Barma00, Barma01, Barma23, Majumdar01} and also in simulations of the Vicsek model \cite{Puri20}, cooling granular gases \cite{Rajesh07}, and the organization of passive molecules driven by molecular motors on cell surfaces \cite{Rao16}.
-These driven systems have revealed fluctuation-dominated phase ordering (FDPO), characterized by several unconventional features of coarsening in nonequilibrium systems.
-Observations of such features of phase ordering have so far been limited to numerical studies, and experimental evidence of such features is absent. \\
+In a separate set of studies, the kinetics of coarsening and the structure of the interfaces were investigated in a system of particles sliding on a fluctuating surface using lattice models \cite{Barma00, Barma01, Barma23, Majumdar01}, as well as in simulations of the Vicsek model \cite{Puri20}, cooling granular gasses \cite{Rajesh07}, and the organization of passive molecules driven by molecular motors on cell surfaces \cite{Rao16}.
+These driven systems have revealed fluctuation-dominated phase ordering (FDPO), characterized by unusual coarsening kinetics and interfaces with non-Porod features.
+Observations of such features of phase ordering have so far been limited to numerical studies, and experimental evidence is absent. \\